-According to her LinkedIn page, Kelly- Lenz has six years’ experience in the private sector as the accounting manager of a hedge fund company preceding her public career.
+Kelly-Lenz will be leaving her post as finance director of the city of Bridgeport to join Wilton.
+According to her LinkedIn page, she has six years’ experience in the private sector as the accounting manager of a hedge fund company preceding her public career.

 For the city of Bridgeport, she worked three years as treasurer, four as tax collector and four as finance director.